zonemaster/zonemaster/docs/specifications/tests/Delegation-TP/delegation03.md

       created above using the message compression schema defined in section 4.1.4 of [RFC 1035].

-10. If size of the DNS packet after encoding is larger than 512 octets then output *[REFERRAL_SIZE_TOO_LARGE]* else output *[REFERRAL_SIZE_OK]*.
+10. If the size of the DNS packet after encoding exceeds 512 octets then output *[REFERRAL_SIZE_TOO_LARGE]* else output *[REFERRAL_SIZE_OK]*.